A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Main Results

 \subsection{Plausibility}

-Following XAI literature, we assess \textit{plausibility} of rationales to humans by considering human annotations as the ground truth and compute agreement to model rationales \cite{deyoung-etal-2020-eraser}.
-Here, we further include agreement scores between model-generated and post-hoc LRP rationales.
-We show pair-wise comparisons by calculating sample-wise Cohen's Kappa scores between the binary scores and averaging across samples for different models.
+Following the interpretability literature, we assess \textit{plausibility} of rationales to humans by considering human annotations as the ground truth and compute their agreement to generated rationales \cite{deyoung-etal-2020-eraser}.
+For this, we calculate sample-wise Cohen's Kappa scores between the binary scores and average across samples for different models.
+Results (averaged across 3 seeds) are shown in Figure \ref{fig:plausibility}.

-\textbf{Metric} Cohen's Kappa \cite{cohen1960coefficient} is a well-established method to measure inter-annotator agreement (IAA) between two annotators, in our case those are either the averaged human annotations or the two different types of model rationales (generated and post-hoc).
-We chose Kappa over F1 scores, which is also often used to evaluate IAA but comes with two obstacles.
+\textbf{Metric} Cohen's Kappa \cite{cohen1960coefficient} is a well-established method to measure inter-annotator agreement (IAA) between two annotators, in our case the averaged human annotations and the model rationales.
+We choose Kappa over F1 scores, which is also often used to evaluate IAA but comes with two obstacles.
 It is (i) driven by the imbalance of classes (here selected and not selected tokens) leading to a higher offset for annotations with a ratio of selected tokens closer to 0.5 and it (ii) does not consider randomness as a confounding factor.
-Cohen's Kappa scores account for both issues, leading to overall lower but more robust scores than F1, which are also reported in the Appendix in Section \ref{app:F1}.
+Cohen's Kappa scores account for both issues, leading to overall lower but more robust scores than F1.